SteelCompendium/data-gen/Abilities/Fury/3-Rage Abilities/Your Entrails Are Your Extrails!.md

 ---
+title_raw: Your Entrails Are Your Extrails!
+(3 Rage)
 title: Your Entrails Are Your Extrails!
 (3 Rage)
+name_raw: Your Entrails Are Your Extrails!
 name: Your Entrails Are Your Extrails!
+cost: 3 Rage
 type: abilities
-cost: 3 Rage
 subtype: fury
 keywords: Attack, Melee, Weapon
-keyword_list: [Attack, Melee, Weapon]
+keyword_list:
+  - Attack
+  - Melee
+  - Weapon
 ability_type: Action
 distance: Reach
 target: 1 creature or object